Responsibilities and notices for landlords and tenants

 A tenant’s most important duty in relation to repairs is the legal obligation to report to and request repairs from the landlord.
 If a tenant fails to report repairs, they undermine the landlord’s ability to meet their legal obligations.

 Tenants also have a duty to use the property they are renting properly.
 This includes ensuring that they:

 - Keep the property clean and tidy to a reasonable standard; and

 - Maintain drains and faucets.

+Crucially, tenants must also ensure that they abide by the rules contained in the tenancy agreement, such as those relating to pets and smoking on the premises.
 It follows then that damage caused by a tenant, or damage caused by their failure to report a repair, is not the landlord's responsibility to fix.

 Landlords have a legal right to enter their property for inspections and repairs so tenants must also permit access to the property, provided adequate notice has been given (discussed below).
 Outright refusal to permit access in these instances might render the tenant in breach of their tenancy agreement and put them at risk of a section 21 notice and court proceedings whereby the landlord applies for access to the property.
 Tenants do not need to permit access for works that do not count as repairs but qualify rather as improvements.

 Landlords are generally obligated to repair their properties, except where the damage has arisen from the tenant.
 These obligations can be found in s11 of the Landlord and Tenant Act 1985 and include duties to: